Recurring Orders Version 2.2 was launched on June 10, 2017. The changes are outlined here.

 You can adjust the shipping rate attached to a specific upcoming order, and leave all other scheduled recurring orders at the current shipping rate.

-This will be useful if a subscriber would like to pay express rate shipping to get a specific upcoming order faster or change the style of attached delivery rate.
+This will be useful if a subscriber would like to pay express rate shipping to get an order faster or change the style of attached delivery rate.

 - Previously when attempting a refund, if the transaction was in the middle of a dispute or chargeback Recurring Orders would display a white screen.
 Now it will explain the issue briefly within the application, and reference the chargeback/dispute transaction ID if applicable.